• Skip to primary navigation

 Bishan Park Dog Run

 Managed by NParks, this large, fenced dog run is located right within picturesque Bishan Park, and it gets very busy on the weekends.
-There’s a fenced area especially designated for bigger dogs, too.
+There’s an area especially designated for bigger dogs, too.
 It’s located beside Car Park A with various food spots close by if you’re craving a nice meal after your run.

 Along Bishan Road and Ang Mo Kio Avenue 1